-Qatar profile - Media - BBC News
+Qatar profile

 Qatar has daily newspapers in Arabic and English.
 The main titles have links to the ruling family and there is little or no critical reporting of domestic or foreign policy affairs.

-BBC World Service radio in Arabic, Radio France Internationale, France's Arabic-language radio service Monte Carlo Doualiya, UAE-based MBC and Radio Sawa from the US are available on FM in Doha.
+BBC World Service radio in Arabic, France's Arabic-language Monte Carlo Doualiya and Radio Sawa from the US broadcast on FM in Doha.

-Qatar has advanced internet infrastructure and is widely connected to the web.
-There were 2.2 million internet users by 2014 (Internetlivestats.com).
+Qatar has one of the highest internet penetration rates in the Middle East.
+There were 2.6 million internet users by the end of 2017 - around 98% of the population (InternetWorldStats.com).

 Authorities filter political criticism, material deemed offensive to Islam, pornographic content and online privacy resources.